 In September 1991, HUD approved relocation to three apartment buildings at 4012-14, 4016-18, and 4028-30 Troost for one dollar.
 In the 1990’s, the word “Community” was officially added to the name, becoming “Community LINC."

-Twenty-five years later, Community LINC owns 36 units and has an annual budget over $2.2 million.
-Community LINC has grown from serving approximately 12 families a year to approximately 150 families a year.
+Over 30 years later, Community LINC owns 36 units and has an annual budget over $2.2 million.
+Community LINC has grown from serving approximately 12 families each year to approximately 150 families each year.

 Anyone working can afford rent.